lattecoding/find-me-dinner/README.md

 #Story

 AS a user I'm in search of something to eat
-I WANT locall options based on my choice
+I WANT local options based on my choice
 SO THAT I can find a new place to try out

 Acceptance Criteria